guzey/guzey.github.io1/_posts/2016-02-13-thought-patterns-marginal.md

 **Solution:** Anki deck with the maximum card interval of 1 day and long initial learning curve.

-(Assumption I have to make here is that you use Anki daily (I do it while commuting))
+(Assumption I have to make here is that you use Anki at least somewhat daily (I do it while commuting))

 <!--excerpt-->